gary-archer/oauth.tokenhandler.docker/README.md

 ## My Token Handler

-This implementation is for my own understanding and to focus on productive developer setups.\
+This API implementation is for my own understanding and to focus on productive developer setups.\
-It has some custom code related to expiry testing and custom logging.
+It has some custom code related to expiry testing, custom logging and developer deployments.

 ## Prerequisites